Born to Bollywood royalty, Ranbir Kapoor makes new film a family affair

 "It wasn't trying to be too intellectual.
 It was entertaining.
 It engaged me and if it engaged me, I thought it would engage an audience," Kapoor said in an interview during a visit to New York.

-Kapoor, 31, is the winner of several awards, including two Filmfare Best Actor Awards, the Indian film industry equivalent to the Oscars, for his role as a troubled musician in 2011's "Rockstar" and as a deaf, mute man in 2012's "Barfi!"
+Kapoor, 31, is the winner of several awards, including two Filmfare Best Actor Awards, the Indian film industry equivalent to the Oscars, for his role as a troubled musician in 2011's "Rockstar" and as a blind, deaf man in 2012's "Barfi!"

 Acting with his famous parents for the first time in "Besharam" came easy for Kapoor, who said he never felt any pressure growing up to carry on in the family business.